A unified front-end framework for English text-to-speech synthesis: Experimental Evaluations

 In our framework, we use a pre-trained multilingual BERT \cite{kenton2019bert} model with 12 layers as the language model.
 We set the hidden unit of the CBG encoder to 256, and the model dimension of the Transformer to 256 with 4 heads in multi-head attention between the Transformer encoder and decoder.
-Additionally, we set the beam search size to 3 and train the Transformer decoder using teacher forcing.
-The model learning rate is set to $5 \times 10^{-5}$, and we use AdamW \cite{loshchilov2018fixing} as the optimizer.
+Additionally, the model learning rate is set to $5 \times 10^{-5}$, and we use AdamW \cite{loshchilov2018fixing} as the optimizer.